Advertise with Us!

 - Web Service Description Language (WSDL)

-Q: Could you explain the term Interoperability in the context of Web services?
+Question: Could you explain the term Interoperability in the context of Web services?

-A: Generally, the term interoperability refers to the ability of two or more products or systems to work in tandem without any special requirements.
+Answer: Generally, the term interoperability refers to the ability of two or more products or systems to work in tandem without any special requirements.
 In the context of web services, the term interoperability means communication and sharing data and services amongst applications.

-Q: What do you understand by the various layers of the web service protocol stack?
+Question: What do you understand by the various layers of the web service protocol stack?

-A: There are a total of 4 layers in the web service protocol stack and each of them is responsible for certain tasks:
+Answer: There are a total of 4 layers in the web service protocol stack and each of them is responsible for certain tasks:

 - Service Transport – This is the first layer in the web service protocol stack.
 It helps in transporting XML messages among various client applications.
 The following protocols are usually used by the layer: